TriffnixXIV/Ravens-Brew/Reworks/Reactions.md

 ***Reserving Reactions***: At the start your turn, you gain 1 [[Surge Dice|Surge Die]] per remaining Reaction.
 If you were unable to use these Reactions because you were Incapacitated, this conversion does not happen.

 ***Reaction Timing***: Unless otherwise noted, a Reaction can only be taken after a suitable trigger was announced, and only before its effects are applied.
-### New Reactions
-***Prey on the Vulnerable***: If a creature that you can see and that is within your range receives the Incapacitated condition, you can take a Reaction to make a melee weapon attack against that creature.

-***Trip***: If a creature that you can see moves within your reach or attempts to move out of your reach, you can take a Reaction to make a shove attack against that creature to make it fall prone.

 ***Reactive Defence***: There are now options to reactively defend against incoming attacks and other effects.
 These include [[Dodging]], [[Blocking]], [[Parrying]] and some parts of [[Spell Manipulation]], as detailed within their respective sections.